 Although the evidence about the exact effects of cannabis on the brain is inconclusive, there is absolutely no evidence to support the idea that it kills brain cells.

 “Medical Cannabis is a Myth”

 This myth is completely false and extremely detrimental to the work of medical professionals and the health and wellbeing of people being successfully treated with medical cannabis.

-Some people argue that marijuana has no medicinal uses, is no different from recreational cannabis and that it shouldn’t be legally accessible.
-However, in the US, more than 2.5 million patients use medical marijuana, and it has been shown to have some incredible benefits, particularly in easing patient’s suffering with chronic pain (a huge problem in the US).
-THC is known to relieve nausea and vomiting associated with chemotherapy, and there is also evidence that CBD compounds have positive effects on relaxing muscles in conditions including MS, Parkinson’s and epilepsy, with the FDA recently approving Epidiolex (cannabidiol) for the treatment of seizures.
-There is also evidence that Marijuana can treat certain mental disorders, most notably in veterans with PTSD, with 16 states now legalizing its use for that purpose.
+Some people argue that marijuana has no medicinal uses, is no different from recreational cannabis, and that it shouldn’t be legally accessible.
+However, in the US, more than 2.5 million patients use medical marijuana, and it has been shown to have some incredible benefits, particularly in easing patients suffering from chronic pain (a huge problem in the US).
+THC is known to relieve nausea and vomiting associated with chemotherapy, and there is also evidence that CBD compounds have positive effects on relaxing muscles in conditions including MS, Parkinson’s, and epilepsy, with the FDA recently approving Epidiolex (cannabidiol) for the treatment of seizures.
+There is also evidence that marijuana can help certain mental disorders, most notably in veterans with PTSD, with 16 states now legalizing its use for that purpose.